 Commissioners are accountable to and give evidence to the Scottish Parliament.

-It is chaired by Lady Susan Rice CBE, whose previous roles have included chairwoman and chief executive of Lloyds TSB Scotland and senior vice-president at NatWest Bancorp in New York.
+It is chaired by Susan Rice, whose previous roles have included chairwoman and chief executive of Lloyds TSB Scotland and senior vice-president at NatWest Bancorp in New York.

 She has also been a member of the Scottish government's Council of Economic Advisers.